kotlinguistics/IPA-Transcribers/README.md

 So I decided to write this software, which can produce an approximate, "standard" pronunciation of a word, given how it is natively spelled.

 I'm sure, however, that this software can be put to other uses.

-*Cantonese and other Chinese languages that aren't Mandarin haven't been included, due to the lack of good resources for these languages on the English internet.

 ## DISCLAIMER